JulianCedric/react-practice/README.md

-this is my React practice zone :)
+This is my React practice zone :)